Scalable Multi Agent Diffusion Policies for Coverage Control: Introduction

 \subsection{Related work}

-In robotics, GDMs have been applied to single agent tasks such as manipulation and motion planning \cite{chi_visuomotor_nodate, janner_planning_2022}, where actions are generated by iteratively denoising from Gaussian noise.
-The denoising process is typically conditioned on observations, obstacle maps, or task goals to guide trajectory generation \cite{carvalho_motion_2024, luo2024potentialbaseddiffusionmotion}.
+In robotics, GDMs have been applied to single-agent tasks such as manipulation and motion planning~\cite{chi2024diffusionpolicy, janner_planning_2022}, where actions are generated by iteratively denoising from Gaussian noise.
+The denoising process is typically conditioned on observations, obstacle maps, or task goals to guide trajectory generation~\cite{carvalho_motion_2024, luo2024potentialbaseddiffusionmotion}.
 Recent work has explored diffusion models for multi agent motion generation.
-MotionDiffuser \cite{jiang_motiondiffuser_2023} and MADiff \cite{zhu_madiff_2025} use diffusion models with self- and cross-attention for motion prediction and trajectory generation, conditioning on scene context or inter-agent interactions.
-Both approaches are intrinsically centralized and provide no study of scalability.
-The authors in \cite{shaoul_multi-robot_2024} propose a data-efficient framework that incorporates constraints to produce collision-free trajectories, achieving scalability to tens of robots.
+MotionDiffuser~\cite{jiang_motiondiffuser_2023} and MADiff~\cite{zhu_madiff_2025} use diffusion models with self- and cross-attention for motion prediction and trajectory generation, conditioning on scene context or inter-agent interactions.
+Both approaches are intrinsically centralized and do not address or analyze scalability.
+The authors in~\cite{shaoul_multirobot_2025} propose a data-efficient framework that incorporates constraints to produce collision-free trajectories, achieving scalability to tens of robots.
 However, the method remains centralized and emphasizes coordination rather than deeper collaboration between agents.
-SwarmDiff \cite{ding2025swarmdiffswarmrobotictrajectory} generates swarm trajectories centrally, which are then refined at the robot level with Model Predictive Control (MPC).
+SwarmDiff~\cite{ding2025swarmdiffswarmrobotictrajectory} generates swarm trajectories centrally, which are then refined at the robot level with Model Predictive Control (MPC).
 Although it employs a diffusion transformer, it does not model agents or spatial structure directly.
-Liang et al. \cite{liang2025simultaneousmultirobotmotionplanning} integrate constrained optimization into diffusion sampling, but the combination of nonconvexity and high dimensionality limits scalability.
-Their follow-up work \cite{liang2025discreteguideddiffusionscalablesafe} introduces discrete guided diffusion, which decomposes the global planning task into local subproblems, each solved with a diffusion model, improving scalability.
+Liang et al.~\cite{liang2025simultaneousmultirobotmotionplanning} integrate constrained optimization into diffusion sampling, but the combination of nonconvexity and high dimensionality limits scalability.
+Their follow-up work~\cite{liang2025discreteguideddiffusionscalablesafe} introduces discrete guided diffusion, which decomposes the global planning task into local subproblems, each solved with a diffusion model, improving scalability.